kiramclean/blog/site/pages/about.md

 ## About Analytics and Privacy

 I consider tracking what people do around the internet to be virtual stalking and believe it should be illegal, just like stalking someone in real life is.
 I use [Fathom analytics](https://usefathom.com/) on this website so that I can tell which posts are popular, because that influences my decisions about what to write (sometimes).
-Fathom is a company that hates surveillance, like I do, and they only collect anonymous statistics about what pages are visited and from where.
-It's basically a glorified hit counter.
+Fathom is a company that [hates surveillance](https://usefathom.com/blog/privacy-matters-2021), like I do, and they only collect anonymous statistics about what pages are visited and from where; basically it's a hit counter.
 I do not and will never try to stalk you around the internet.

 ## About Me

 I write software for a living, mostly in [Clojure](https://clojure.org/), and spend most of my time in Montreal, Canada.
 I work from home and love travelling when possible.
 I often spend many months of the year in other places.
 I love warm weather, but have only Canadian citizenship so I'm perpetually seeking sunny destinations that are safe, welcoming, and affordable.

 I love hearing from people and talking about what's on my mind, i.e. the kind of stuff I write about here.
-You can find me on twitter as [@kiraemclean](https://twitter.com/kiraemclean) or reach me by email at [contact@kiramclean.com](mailto:contact@kiramclean.com).
+You can find me on twitter as [@kiraemclean](https://twitter.com/kiraemclean) or email me at [contact@kiramclean.com](mailto:contact@kiramclean.com).